HAPIprotocol/hapi-core/migrations/program-migrations/README.md

 environment: ""                   # Solana environment cluster (must be one of [localnet,
                                   # testnet, mainnet, devnet] or be an http or https url, default - localnet)
 keypair_path: ""                  # Reporter keypair path
-communities:                      # HAPI CORE communities data (must be set for each initialized community)
-    - pubkey: ""                  # The public key of the account
-    - treasury_token_account: ""  # Token account for reporter fee
-    - appraiser_stake: 123        # Amount of stake required from a reporter of appraiser type

 migrate_accounts: []              # Define what accounts should be migrated (optional, default - All)
                                   # Variants:
                                   #   - "Community"